parikshit-rs/Byteshell/README.md

 7. The shell program will start, and you will see a prompt (`>`) where you can enter commands.

+> In case you don't have gcc refer [this](https://gist.github.com/alandsilva26/53cd2fecf253554c2f671766d3df5d66).

-## Usage
+## Features

-The shell program supports the following commands:
+Here are some features you can use in this shell:

-- `cd [directory]`: Change the current working directory.
-If no directory is specified, it will change to the home directory.
+- cd: Change the current working directory.

-- `exit`: Exit the shell program.
+- exit: Terminate the shell program.

-- `help`: Display information about the available commands.
+- help: Display a list of available commands.

-The shell program also allows you to execute external commands.
-Simply enter the command as you would in a regular terminal.

-Additionally, the shell keeps track of the command history.
-You can use the up and down arrow keys to navigate through the history and press Enter to execute a previous command.

-## Contributing

-Contributions to this project are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+- execute calls: Execute external commands by forking and creating child processes.
+- wait: Wait for child processes to finish before executing the next command.
+- fork and parent-child process: Demonstrate the creation of child processes using fork.
+- history: Store and display a history of executed commands.
+- bind: Bind a command to a specific key combination for quick execution.
+- bg: Execute a command in the background.
+- caller: Display the Parent Process ID (PID).

 ## References